koenrane/KR-new-site/content/import/making-a-difference-tempore-insights-from-reinforcement.md

 > As to safety, hazards possible with reinforcement learning are not completely different from those that have been managed successfully for related applications of optimization and control methods.

 I'm not sure about that.
 Admittedly, I'm not as familiar with those solutions, but the challenge here seems to be of a qualitatively different caliber.
 Conditional on true AI's achievement, we'd want to have extremely high confidence that it pans out _before_ we flip the switch.
-The authors acknowledge that
+The authors acknowledge that:

 > it may be impossible for the agent to achieve the designer's goal no matter what its reward signal is.